Hokkien: Literary and colloquial readings

 This table displays some widely used characters in Hokkien that have both literary and colloquial readings:

-This feature extends to Chinese numerals, which have both literary and colloquial readings.
+This feature extends to Hokkien numerals, which have both literary and colloquial readings.
 Literary readings are typically used when the numerals are read out loud (e.g. phone numbers, years), while colloquial readings are used for counting items.

 Semantic differences between Hokkien and Mandarin

 Quite a few words from the variety of Old Chinese spoken in the state of Wu, where the ancestral language of Min and Wu dialect families originated, and later words from Middle Chinese as well, have retained the original meanings in Hokkien, while many of their counterparts in Mandarin Chinese have either fallen out of daily use, have been substituted with other words (some of which are borrowed from other languages while others are new developments), or have developed newer meanings.
 The same may be said of Hokkien as well, since some lexical meaning evolved in step with Mandarin while others are wholly innovative developments.

 This table shows some Hokkien dialect words from Classical Chinese, as contrasted to the written Mandarin:

 For other words, the classical Chinese meanings of certain words, which are retained in Hokkien dialects, have evolved or deviated significantly in other Chinese dialects.
 The following table shows some words that are both used in both Hokkien dialects and Mandarin Chinese, while the meanings in Mandarin Chinese have been modified: